 Central Florida’s Top of the Pops with the Brits for a reason (or several): year-round sunshine, world-class beaches, no state taxes – and surprisingly affordable property.
-If you’re looking to make a move to Central Florida, this one’s for you.
+If you’re looking to buy in Central Florida, this one’s for you.
 We’re exploring the property hotspots, what you can expect to pay in each area, whom these areas would suit, as well as our favourite topic, the weather.

-What can you expect from a move to Central Florida?
+What can you expect from a home in Central Florida?

 The region is home to exciting cities like Tampa and Orlando.
 These are pulling an increasingly young crowd due to their booming economies and low-cost lifestyle.
 If you move to Central Florida, you’ll also find smaller, quieter towns and villages where you can escape the tourist hustle and bustle.

 Plenty for the kids (and adults!) to get up to

 Central Florida is home to much of The Sunshine State’s excitement.
 In fact, it’s highly unlikely you’ll ever find yourself short of activities if you move to Central Florida.
 Orlando alone is home to a dozen theme parks, including Disney World, Universal Studios and The Wizarding World of Harry Potter.
 Be wowed by the wildlife at SeaWorld or cool off from Florida’s lovely sunshine at Wet n’Wild, Aquatica or Typhoon Lagoon.
 Tampa is home to Busch Gardens, Adventure City and the Florida Aquarium.